 Gallium sphinx moth: This huge moth has a wingspan that can reach an impressive 8 centimeters.
 It feeds on flowers at dusk.

 Rosy maple moth: These colorful North American moths feed on maples, including red, silver and sugar maple — sometimes to the point of becoming pests.

-Dysphania militaris moth: Easy to mistake for butterflies, this moth species is found in southeast Asia and is also called the false tiger moth.
+Dysphania militaris moth: Easy to mistake for a butterfly, this moth species is found in southeast Asia and is also called the false tiger moth.

 Cecropia moth: This giant silk moth is North America's largest native moth.
 Like other giant silk-moth species, they are only meant to reproduce when they make it to the adult stage, so they lack a digestive system and live only about two weeks.

 Noctuidae moth: This family of moths are also called owlet moths, of which there are an estimated 35,000 species.
 While most have drab wings meant for camouflage, some have brightly colored lower wings, such as this species.

 Giant leopard moth: This flashy species is also called the eyed tiger moth.
 Its large wingspan of nearly 8 centimeters gives it plenty of room to flash the patterns on its wings.